aische/hwfi/docs/tool-use.md

   | otherwise = dispatchResolved rt stepRef bindings target argMap
 ```

-So passing declared tools/workflows to the model as a list of refs fits the
+So passing declared tools/workflows to the model as a list of refs is
-existing type system and dispatch path.
-This is the natural, type-safe way
+type-safe and reuses existing dispatch.
+This is the natural way to say
-to say "the model may call these."
+"the model may call these."

+Following §3.1–§3.2, the agent loop should **not** live in `Builtins.hs`
-Because `runBuiltin` currently receives only a `BuiltinEnv` (workspace,
+behind a callback. `runBuiltin` only receives a `BuiltinEnv`; a
-models, tracer, step, introspect), the new builtin needs a way to re-enter
-the executor to run a chosen tool.
-That means either:

-- threading a `dispatch`-like callback into `BuiltinEnv` (a
-  `beCallRef :: QName -> Map Ident RValue -> IO (Either RuntimeError RValue)`),
-  or
-- implementing `builtin/llm-agent` directly in the executor rather than in
-  `Builtins.hs`, since only the executor holds the `Runtime`.

-The second is cleaner: the agent builtin is special because it calls back
-into workflow execution, so it belongs where `Runtime` lives.
+model-chosen call needs the full `Runtime`.
+Implement the agent step in the
+executor, and model that a chosen tool call produces a reified
+"run this ref" step that the executor runs like any nested workflow (so its
+`step-start`/`step-end` events nest under the agent step, §8.3.3.6), rather
+than an opaque IO callback.

-### 3.2 Signature → JSON-schema translation
+### 4.2 Signature → JSON-schema translation

-Each ref the model may call needs a `ToolDef` whose `toolParameters` is a
+Each callable ref needs a `ToolDef` whose `toolParameters` is a JSON Schema
-JSON Schema describing that tool's inputs.
-We have the resolved input types
+for that callee's inputs.
+We already have the resolved input types:
-already:

 ```31:36:src/Hwfi/TypedProject.hs
 data ResolvedSignature = ResolvedSignature